Key takeaways

 }

-Call updatePipParams from onResume and from any place that mutates the call state — aspect ratio change after a remote camera flip, mute toggle, hold/resume.
+Call updatePipParams from onResume and from anywhere that mutates the call — aspect-ratio change after a remote camera flip, mute toggle, hold and resume.
 The OS reads the latest snapshot when the gesture fires.

 Legacy fallback for API 26–30